 Celebrate crime prevention in communities making a difference.
 Start by connecting with your local law enforcement.
 October is Crime Prevention Month, a time to Celebrate Safe Communities (CSC).
-Join us this October by registering your local CSC events.
+Join us this October by coordinating your own local events.

 Celebrate Safe Communities (CSC) is crime prevention done the right way – local people working with local law enforcement to address local issues.
 CSC spotlights communities’ crime prevention efforts, enhances public awareness of vital crime prevention and safety messages, and recruits year-round support for ongoing prevention activities that help people keep neighborhoods safe from crime and prepared for any emergency.